zephyrproject-rtos/zephyr/doc/kernel_v2/memory/pools.rst

 by calling :c:macro:`K_MEM_POOL_DEFINE()`.

-The following code defines and initializes a memory pool that has 3 blocks of 4096 bytes each, which can be partitioned into blocks as small as 64 bytes.
+The following code defines and initializes a memory pool that has 3 blocks of 4096 bytes each, which can be partitioned into blocks as small as 64 bytes and is aligned to a 4-byte boundary.
 (That is, the memory pool supports block sizes of 4096, 1024, 256, and 64 bytes.)
 Observe that the macro defines all of the memory pool data structures,